dmeehan1968/junie-explorer/.junie/guidelines.md

 # RESPONSE FORMAT

+If you are in read-only mode, ignore this section.

 In addition to the previously stated response format instructions, include the following:

 - Inside the `<UPDATE>` tag, add a sub-tag `<TOOL_CHOICE>`.